navi-04/Issue-change-log/issue-change-log-cui/documentation/13-privacy-policy.md

 ### We Do Not Share Your Data

-Issue Change Log does NOT share, sell, or disclose your data to third parties.
+Advanced Work Item log does NOT share, sell, or disclose your data to third parties.

 ### Limited Disclosure Scenarios